What happens next

 You’ll have to pay immediately if HMRC think you can when you call.
 You can pay by Direct Debit, credit or debit card over the phone.

 You’ll be charged a fee if you pay by credit card.
-The fee isn’t refundable.
+The fee is not refundable.

-If you can’t pay all your tax bill, you may be able to:
+If you cannot pay all your tax bill, you may be able to: